mindis/berkeley-ul-hw-2019/hw1/README.md

 dataset, it did not perform as well as the factorised case.
 I think perhaps this is because it is harder to learn the full joint than additionally assuming factorised (independent) channels.
 The homework says to use the factorised method so it is a safe assumption, but I am interested to learn more as to why this is the case.

+### TODO

+Not repeatable, I've set seeds but seems there's something else that needs seeding / repeatability perhaps coming from GPU use.